-- Subsurface geotechnical investigations would involve surface and subsurface evaluation and documentation of site characteristics using test pits, borings and cone penetration test (CPT) probes, and fault trenching for different facilities. - All subsurface geotechnical investigation techniques would require some degree of ground disturbance, including spot leveling of areas directly below truck leveling jacks and holes measuring 2 to 10 inches in diameter through which augers and sampling equipment would be lowered to collect subsurface data and samples.
-Some drilling locations would require a bulldozer to create temporary roads for drill rig access.
-Test pits would be roughly 10 to 12 feet deep, and fault trenching would vary between roughly 10 to 30 feet deep. - Borehole drilling would be performed using a drill rig that utilizes a combination of pilot bit, hollow stem flight augers, and rotary diamond core drilling.
+- Borehole drilling would be performed using a drill rig that utilizes a combination of pilot bit, hollow stem flight augers, and rotary diamond core drilling.
 The hollow stem augers would likely have an 8.5-inch outer diameter and a 4.25-inch inner diameter, with a 5-foot-long split tube inner barrel for dry core sample collection.
 Standard Penetration Test samplers may also be used at 5-foot intervals.
 All drill cuttings and any drilling fluids would be contained on site in drums or bins and removed from the site to an existing permitted landfill or waste treatment facility.
 The temporary disturbance area would be approximately 20 by 50 feet (0.025 acre).
 Once each boring is complete, augers and testing equipment would be removed, the boring grouted and capped with soil, and the area cleared of work items (as required by permit requirements and at a minimum in accordance with California regulations and industry standards [Water Well Standards, DWR 74-81 and 74-90]).
-The permanent disturbance area would be approximately 1 square foot per borehole, except where a bulldozer created a larger area to access some locations. - CPTs are minimally invasive and consist of a specialized vehicle that inserts a 1.7inch-diameter cone (probe) into the ground with a hydraulic direct push system.
+The permanent disturbance area would be approximately 1 square foot per borehole, except where a bulldozer created a larger area to access some locations. - CPTs are minimally invasive and consist of a specialized vehicle that inserts a 1.7-inch-diameter cone (probe) into the ground with a hydraulic direct push system.
 The temporary disturbance area would be approximately 20 by 50 feet (0.025 acre).
 Once each test is complete the rod would be retracted, the hole grouted and capped with soil, and the area cleared of work items (as required by permit requirements and at a minimum in accordance with California regulations and industry standards [Water Well Standards, DWR 74-81 and 74-90]).
-The permanent disturbance area would be approximately 1 square foot per borehole. - As part of groundwater investigations, well pump-out tests may be conducted in areas where groundwater will be encountered during construction to inform design. - Test fills will be constructed of materials located in proposed borrow areas for the Golden Gate Dam, the Sites Dam, and Saddle Dams areas. - Each test fill area will initially be grubbed and scraped, and then ripped to expose highly weathered rock. - A specific blasting programs for each borrow area will then be conducted.
+The permanent disturbance area would be approximately 1 square foot per borehole. - Test fills will be constructed of materials located in proposed borrow areas for the Golden Gate Dam, the Sites Dam, and Saddle Dams areas. - Each test fill area will initially be grubbed and scraped, and then ripped to expose highly weathered rock. - A specific blasting programs for each borrow area will then be conducted.
 For each blasting area a series of holes, varying in pattern and depth, will be prepared to receive blasting charges.
 The charges will be detonated as a means to remove rock.

-The results of blasting will be evaluated to refine means and methods required for construction.

-• Tests fills will then be constructed of the blasted and processed rock materials, to model construction means and methods.
-Testing of the constructed fills will then be conducted to evaluate water content, density and in-situ permeability of the placed layers.
+The results of blasting will be evaluated to refine means and measures required for construction. - Tests fills will then be constructed of the blasted and processed rock materials, to model construction means and methods.
+Testing of the constructed fills will then be conducted to determine evaluate water content, density and in-situ permeability of the placed layers.